m-lima/rucline/README.md

 [![Documentation](https://docs.rs/rucline/badge.svg)](https://docs.rs/rucline)

 ![demo](docs/demo.gif)
+*Code for example available at* [examples/multiple.rs](blob/master/examples/multiple.rs)

 Rucline (Rust CLI line /rɪˈklaɪn/) is a cross-platform, UTF-8 aware, advanced edtigin, autocompletion capable, tab suggestion supporting line reader you can "recline" on.

-It provides advanced editing **actions** for user input and customization of the line reader.
+It provides advanced editing [`actions`] for user input and customization of the line reader.

-It uses **crossterm** as a backend to provide cross-platform support, and provides advanced
+It uses [`crossterm`] as a backend to provide cross-platform support, and provides advanced

 #### Basic usage: